 There were no significant changes or new companies in the Portfolio during the first half of the year.
 Despite some pretty big price swings, the long-term outlooks of our companies are largely unchanged.
-I will provide an update on our companies and their outlooks after they report full year 2023 operating results.
+I will provide updates on our companies and their outlooks in the next investor letter following 2023 operating results.

-If you read other funds' investor letters, they typically focus on the recent price changes in their portfolio's stocks, highlighting the contributors or detractors to performance.
+If you read other funds' investor letters, they typically focus on the recent changes in their portfolio's stocks, highlighting the contributors or detractors to performance.
 There is often some macro commentary with thoughts surrounding changes in interest rates, inflation expectations, or risks of a potential recession.
+Then there might be some high-level commentary on a few companies that were added to the portfolio.

 I have tried to use these letters to focus more on the Saga Portfolio's investment philosophy, process, and explain what we own and why we own it, rather than attempt to speculate the potential reasons for why stock prices have wobbled up and down.
 Of course, over the last three years our stocks have more than just wobbled.
 They have experienced roller coaster-like volatility that puts Cedar Point to shame.

 From a long-term investor's perspective, huge volatility is a gift and likely improves long-term returns, although it may not feel like it while in the middle of selloffs.
-However, nothing tests your conviction and makes you dig deep inside more than when the price of one of your stocks falls 90%, let alone if it happens to multiple stocks...at the same time.
+However, nothing tests your conviction and makes you dig deep inside than when the price of one of your stocks falls 90%, let alone if it happens to multiple stocks...at the same time.

 We all know that the market can get manic from time to time both on the upside and the downside, but I would not have predicted that some of our stocks' prices would reach the lows they did.
 You never really know to what extent fear can spread and last year was a great example of the frantic depths that sentiment got in several of our companies.
-Fortunately, the Saga Portfolio does not use any leverage or invest in options, so time is our friend as opposed to a ticking bomb, as we can let our companies execute and prove their worth in the long run.
+Fortunately, the Saga Portfolio does not use any leverage or invest in options, so time is our friend as opposed to a ticking bomb, as we can let our companies execute and eventually prove their worth.

 A reasonable question is, "Can the Portfolio avoid a similar decline in the future?"
 I have reflected on this question a lot because obviously it would be preferable to not experience such significant drawdowns in the future.
 Unfortunately, I have not been able to come up with a good answer.
 I think the reason is because there isn't one.
-If there was, there would be a simple investing formula that would deliver consistent outperformance in every single period.
+If there was, there would be a simple investing formula that would deliver consistent outperformance every single quarter or even every single day.

 Like most things in life, there are different tradeoffs between choices.
 For example, one solution to lower volatility is to diversify more.
 That means owning more stocks, which means investing in ideas that you find less attractive or understand less.
-Owning only your very favorite stock is more likely to lead to the best results, but will likely have a lot of volatility and it also puts all your eggs in one basket, which can permanently impair the value of the portfolio if something catastrophic happens to that company.
-The Saga Portfolio has pretty consistently owned seven or eight different stocks throughout most of its history; primarily concentrated in its top five positions.
-There is no right or wrong answer for the right level of diversification, it all depends on the opportunities available and an investor's tolerance to endure volatility.
+Owning only your favorite stock is more likely to lead to the best results but will also have a lot of volatility.
+It also puts all your eggs in one basket, which can permanently impair the value of a portfolio if something catastrophic happens to that company.
+The opposite end of the spectrum is owning a widely diversified index fund where any single stock has little impact and you are guaranteed not to outperform or underperform the market's return over your holding period.